 CBD Buyer’s Guide Conclusion

 Hemp-derived cannabidiol is perfectly legal and safe to buy and use.
-But despite its ever-growing popularity, CBD is still a confusing substance that can be difficult to approach without the appropriate scientific knowledge.
+But in spite of its ever-growing popularity, CBD is still a confusing substance that can be difficult to approach without the appropriate scientific knowledge.
 We hope this guide clears up some of your questions and concerns and helps you make the right decision when buying your next CBD product.